-On behalf of Muslim Advocates and the undersigned national organizations, we write to express our strong support for the confirmation of Nusrat J. Choudhury to the U.S. District Court for the Eastern District of New York ("EDNY").
+On behalf of Muslim Advocates, we write to express our strong support for the confirmation of Nusrat J. Choudhury to the U.S. District Court for the Eastern District of New York ("EDNY").
 Ms. Choudhury is a first-generation attorney who has devoted her career to ensuring that all people-regardless of their income, education, or geographic location-are treated fairly by the legal system.